-The title to real property, intangible property, equipment, and supplies acquired or improved by the recipient under the award will vest upon acquisition in the recipient.
+The title to real property, intangible property, equipment, and supplies acquired or improved by the recipient under the award will vest upon acquisition in the recipient, within the allowable activities outlined in 8.2 and in any program-specific terms and conditions.
 Recipients must, at a minimum, provide the equivalent insurance coverage for real property and equipment acquired or improved with Federal funds.